 Bushfire risk management strategies Community awareness and fire education programs Smoke alarm legislation Rural brigade classification and resource allocation system based on risk analysis PREPARE.ACT.SURVIVE.
 Bushfire preparedness campaign Fire Danger Ratings Signs Volunteer Community Educator Network StormSafe - The aim of the program is to promote an awareness of safe practices when in and around flood and stormwater.
-I Fight Fire Fascination program designed to support parents and guardians with their efforts to educate their children about fire.
-SeniorEd initiative · All the sector of the formula of SafeSpace - for Years 5 and 6 students.
-WA Neighbourhood safer places Partnership agreements between Department of Fire and Emergency Services (DFES) and local governments and between DFES and the Department of Parks and Wildlife.
-Community fire education programs School education programs Mandatory legislation for hard wired smoke alarm installation in all new households and homes undergoing major renovations DFES provides a fire risk management service to the Department of Lands for unallocated Crown land and unmanaged reserves within gazetted town sites in WA.
+Fight Fire Fascination program designed to support parents and guardians with their efforts to educate their children about fire.
+SeniorEd initiative SafeSpace - for Years 5 and 6 students.
+Neighbourhood safer places WA Partnership agreements between Department of Fire and Emergency Services (DFES) and local governments and between DFES and the Department of Parks and Wildlife.
+Community fire education programs Mandatory legislation for hard wired smoke alarm installation in all new households and homes undergoing major renovation Department of Fants and Wilding.
+School education programs mouseholds and nomes didengoing major renovation DFES provides a fire risk management service to the Department of Lands for unallocated Crown land and unmanaged reserves within gazetted town sites in WA.
 Undertaking tenure blind bushfire risk management planning for all identified extreme bushfire risk local governments in WA.
-SA Comprehensive Statewide bushfire prevention planning process with a local government focus Community fireguard fire safety education for junior and primary schools Legislation mandates hard wired smoke alarms in all new households and homes and in all households and Statewide consultation with government land management agencies and utilities on bushfire prevention planning processes Community fire safe programs homes before sale Mandatory consultation by State and local planning authorities with CFS for new residential and tourist developments in bushfire-prone areas Junior Fire Lighters Intervention Program (JFLIP) Tas Development of Fire Protection Plans for areas at risk from bushfire.
-Partnerships with agencies with similar objectives Legislation mandating hard wired smoke alarms in all new homes and those undergoing major renovations Establishment of Multi-Agency Coordination Group comprising TFS, Forestry Tasmania and the Parks and Wildlife Service to jointly manage significant landscape fires Specific fire safety programs for at-risk sectors of domestic and business community
+SA Comprehensive Statewide bushfire prevention planning process with a local government focus Community fireguard fire safety education for junior and primary schools Legislation mandates hard wired smoke alarms in all new households and homes and in all households are Statewide consultation with government land management agencies and utilities on bushfire prevention planning processes Community fire safe programs homes before sale Mandatory consultation by State and local planning authorities with CFS for new residential and tourist developments in bushfire-prone areas Junior Fire Lighters Intervention Program (JFLIP) Гаѕ Development of Fire Protection Plans for areas at risk from bushfire.
+Partnerships with agencies with similar objectives Legislation mandating hard wired smoke alarms in al new homes and those undergoing major renovations Establishment of Multi-Agency Coordination Group comprising TFS, Forestry Tasmania and the Parks and Wildlife Service to jointly manage significant landscape fires Specific fire safety programs for at-risk sectors of domestic and business community